-The new Hybrid Viewfinder offers expanded freedom in the composition and enjoyment of photography in a range of challenging shooting conditions.
+The Fujifilm X100S's new Hybrid Viewfinder offers expanded freedom of composition and added enjoyment of photography in a range of challenging shooting conditions.

 There's an indescribable pleasure that peering through a viewfinder provides.
-And now Fujifilm have taken this further with the launch of the newly developed Hybrid Viewfinder.
-Whether you're framing your shot through the Optical Viewfinder (OVF), or Electronic Viewfinder (EVF), your eye will not only see the subject and scene, but also a range of shooting data projected by an integrated high-definition LCD panel.
-This perfect marriage of intuitive analog operation and state-of-the-art digital functionality gives birth to the discovery of new dimensions of enjoyment behind the lens of the ultimate compact.
+And now Fujifilm has taken this further with the launch of the newly developed Hybrid Viewfinder.
+Whether you're framing your shot through the Optical Viewfinder (OVF) or Electronic Viewfinder (EVF), your eye will see the subject and scene plus a range of shooting data projected by an integrated high-definition LCD panel.
+This perfect marriage of intuitive analog operation and state-of-the-art digital functionality gives birth to new dimensions of enjoyment behind the lens of the X100S -- the ultimate compact camera.

 When you want to view the subject with maximum clarity or keep shutter time lag to a minimum, the Optical Viewfinder (OVF) impresses with stunning optical quality.
 For confirmation of focus, exposure, white balance and depth of field while shooting the scene, just move the lever to Electronic Viewfinder (EVF).
-According to the demands of the shooting conditions and your creative inspiration, the FUJIFILM X100S empowers you with the capability to switch between two viewfinders.
+According to the demands of the shooting conditions and your creative inspiration, the FUJIFILM X100S gives you the capability of switching between two viewfinders.

 Using a conventional “bright frame” optical viewfinder configuration as a base, the FUJIFILM X100S has an integrated 2,360K-dot LCD panel to display shooting information.
 Compared with a conventional display that uses an illuminating window to bring in external light, this hybrid approach produces a crisply defined bright frame and sharp easy-to-read text information.

-Offering a comfortable horizontal apparent field of view (approx. 26°), the viewfinder 0.5x magnification is ideal for lens with a 35mm focal length (35mm format equivalent).
-Adoption of a high-precision prism, high-refractive glass and Super EBC coating, enhance enjoyment of a bright, clear optical image with minimal aberrations.
+Offering a comfortable horizontal apparent field of view (approx. 26°), the viewfinder 0.5x magnification is ideal for the lens with a 35mm focal length (35mm format equivalent).
+Adoption of a high-precision prism, high-refractive glass and Super EBC coating enhance your enjoyment of a bright, clear optical image with minimal aberrations.

 The unique viewfinder shutter controls the entry of light from the optical viewfinder.
 When it is open, your eye sees the precise clarity of an optical image.
 When it is closed, the sharp definition of the Live View projected from the LCD panel is displayed.

 When you bring the camera to your eye, the viewfinder can sense it and will switch automatically to viewfinder mode.
-Then when you lower the camera the display switches to the LCD on the back of the camera.
-Alternatively you can select to always display images on the LCD or to always use the Viewfinder depending on your preferences.
+Then when you lower the camera, the display switches to the LCD on the back of the camera.
+Alternatively, you can select to always display images on the LCD or always use the Viewfinder depending on your preference.

 You can easily change viewfinder focus setting from -2 to +1m-1 (dpt) via the dial located next to the viewfinder.